The piano tuner's service visit.

 Please play and test out your piano, before the technician packs up to leave.
 Point out any observations, questions, or concerns you may have.

-The most expensive visit of a piano technician, is the one where he/she travels back to a customer's location, to adjust something that could have been remedied -- or noticed, by the technician or the customer -- BEFORE the technician had left.
+The most expensive visit of a piano technician, is the one where he/she travels BACK to a customer's location, to adjust something that could have been noticed, remedied, or adjusted -- by the technician or the customer -- BEFORE the technician left.

 Heeding these guidelines can result in a better outcome overall for you, your piano, and your piano technician.